-A few months ago I was driving down Road T and noticed a house in the middle of the road.
+A few months ago I noticed a house in the middle of the road.
 I didn't remember a house being there and thought that I was seeing a strange mirage.
 The closer I got, the more real it appeared, until I was forced to slow down and drive around the thing, at which point there was no doubt about its authenticity.

 A big truck tractor was towing this entire 1200 square foot house balanced on two huge steel I-beams and a bunch of wheeled dollies.
 Progress was slow but steady as it inexorably moved toward its next incarnation.
 Just that morning it had departed its original home where it had been seasonal housing for migrant workers.

 Ann Bunting and Tom Dessain had searched for just the right orphaned house to adopt as their own, lovingly place on a new foundation, and refurbish.
 Many houses would not be suitable for such a trip; only well-built wooden structures can withstand the stress of such a move.
 This house had all the qualities they were looking for: charm, integrity, and affordability.
 The entire cost of the house and having it moved was $10,000.

 By the time they have it completely fixed up with new plumbing and electric service, an insulated stucco exterior, new energy-efficient windows, a metal roof, a completely rebuilt front porch, all of the interior walls resurfaced, and miscellaneous repairs, they estimate that the total cost of the project will be about $50,000, including the land.
 Not bad for what in most regards will be as good as new!